-The membership of Egmont Group has increased to 131 as on 31st March 2013.
-Member FIU undertake to subscribe to the Egmont Group principles.
+The membership of Egmont Group has increased to over 140.
+Member FIUs undertake to subscribe to the Egmont Group principles.
 The member FIUs work for co-operation and exchange of information on the basis of reciprocity or mutual agreement.
 They follow the basic tenets laid in the Egmont 'Principles for Information Exchange'.

-Egmont principles envisage free exchange of information between FIUs for purposes of analysis and respect for confidentiality.
+Egmont principles envisage free exchange of information between FIUs for purposes of analysis and protection of confidentiality.
 The information exchanged under Egmont Principles is used for intelligence purposes only and cannot be used for any other purpose without prior consent of the providing FIU.